Bear-and-Badger/v2/README.md

 npm install -g @adonisjs/cli
 ```

-3. Configure `.env` to use appropriate database settings for your MySQL installation
+3. Copy `.env.example` to `.env`, and configure to use appropriate database settings for your MySQL installation.

 4. Run database migrations and import initial seed data